Jojo Rabbit

 Structural Analysis

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Jojo discovers Elsa Korr, a teenage Jewish girl, hiding in a secret space behind a panel in his late sister Inge's bedroom.
-His entire worldview is challenged as he comes face-to-face with the "monster" he's been taught to hate.
-He must now decide whether to turn her in or keep the secret, irreversibly entering a new moral world., moving from reaction to action.
+This demonstrates the protagonist's commitment to Jojo discovers Elsa, a teenage Jewish girl, hiding in the walls of his home—hidden by his own mother.
+Rather than report her immediately, he makes the choice to confront her himself, crossing into a new world where his beliefs will be tested., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
-Here, Jojo goes into town and discovers his mother Rosie has been hanged in the public square for her resistance activities, her distinctive shoes dangling above the crowd.
-This is the devastating "whiff of death"—the loss of his moral center, his protector, and the person who embodied love and freedom.
-Jojo is utterly shattered., demonstrates the protagonist at their lowest point.
+Here, Jojo discovers his mother Rosie has been hanged in the town square for her resistance activities.
+The camera lingers on her distinctive shoes—the same shoes that danced with him.
+Jojo's world completely collapses; the whiff of death becomes devastatingly literal., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey